robinjmurphy/ruby-graphql-server-example/README.md

 }
 ```

-And return its season and show:
+And return the season and show it's part of:

 ```graphql
 {